yashtekade21/MediaVault/README.md

 **v1.0.0** - December 2025

+## Status

+**Development Mode** - Currently running on localhost.
+Not yet deployed to production.

 ## Support

-For issues and questions, please check the troubleshooting section or create an issue in the repository.
+For issues and questions, please check the troubleshooting section or contact the author.

 ---

 **Note:** This application requires a working backend server.
-Ensure the server is running before using the frontend.
+Ensure the server is running on `http://localhost:5000` before using the frontend.